 Water & Sewer related infrastructure and capital funding has historically relied on revenues from new development in the form of connection and user fees.
 As new development opportunities became more scarce, it became apparent Water & Sewer rates were not sufficient to sustain a capital replacement program.
-In 2011, the Village conducted a water rate study and as a result of the findings instituted a base fee and incremental annual increase in the rate.
-The incremental increase expired on October 1, 2015.
-Effective May 1, 2016, the Village renewed its multi-year rate plan to include incremental annual increases on May 1 through FY2021.
-These incremental increases provided sufficient annual funding as noted in the original water rate study.
-Future rate adjustment plans will be focused on maintaining capital funding levels and keeping pace with inflationary increases related to capital costs.
-In FY2022, the Village is proposing to hold rates steady and re-visit a long-term plan In FY2023.
-This approach recognizes the hardship customers face as the economy recovers from the COVID-19 crisis and allows the Village to gather more data on how usage and costs are trending post-COVID.
+In 2011, the Village conducted a water rate study and as a result of the findings, a base fee and incremental annual increase in rates were implemented.
+The incremental increases expired on October 1, 2015.
+Effective May 1, 2016, the Village renewed its multi-year rate plan to include incremental annual increases on May 1 through FY2021 (May 1,

+2020).
+These incremental increases provided sufficient annual funding as noted in the original 2011 water rate study.
+Future rate adjustment plans will focus on maintaining capital funding levels and keeping pace with inflationary increases related to capital costs.
+In FY2022 and FY2023, the Village is proposing to hold rates steady and re-visit a long-term plan starting in FY2024.
+This approach recognizes the hardship customers face as the economy recovers from the COVID-19 crisis and allows the Village to gather more data on how water usage and costs are trending post-COVID.
 For planning purposes, rates are projected to remain flat throughout the plan period.